Riyadh at a Glance

 - There is a certain ongoing risk of terrorist attacks against non-Muslim foreigners, although the last major incident took place several years ago.
 Register with your embassy and check their travel warnings regularly.

 - Avoid political demonstrations and large crowds in general.

 - If possible, keep your original passport and visa in a safe place.
 If your sponsor has your passport, make sure to have several copies at hand.

 - Always carry your iqama (ID card) with you.

 - The crime rate in Riyadh has been on the rise, but it’s still comparatively low.
 The most common crimes are petty theft and car-jacking.

-- Moving to Riyadh, you should be aware that the city is more conservative than Jeddah.
+- You should be aware that Riyadh is a more conservative place than Jeddah.
 Remember that alcohol consumption, drug abuse, adultery, homosexuality, and prostitution are all criminal offenses.
 Don’t argue with the mutawwa (religious police).
 They have no sense of humor but lots of power to detain people.

 - Adhere to the local dress code (long pants and long-sleeved shirts for men, abaya and an “emergency” headscarf for non-Muslim women).

 - Expat women shouldn’t socialize in public with men that aren’t relatives and use the “family section” of public buildings.